 Check out our sticky-fingered guide to the best cold stuff in the capital.
 Think we've missed a great London ice-cream parlour?
 Do you agree with our choices?
 Use the comments box below or tweet your suggestions.

-Map of ice-cream parlours in London
+The best ice-cream in central London

 What’s postwar Soho best known for?
 No, not clip joints and muscle marys, but Italian cafès.
 You’d think Old Compton Street would have more than just a sprinkling of gelati shops, but Amorino is one one of only two parlours on Soho’s main thoroughfare.
 It looks traditionally and typically Italian, with jars of biscotti on display and wooden furniture adding to the warmth of the interior.
 The ice creams are organic and free from preservatives, artificial flavourings and colourings.
 Among the best sellers of the 24 flavours are pistachio, hazelnut, salted caramel and tiramisu while weekly specials might include Sicilian citrus sorbet.
 On a warm evening you’ll need to queue – and seats will be at a premium.Read more